monetr/monetr/docs/help/links/link_statuses.md

 - `Healthy`: monetr is receiving updates from Plaid, transaction and balance data might be a few hours delayed but should generally be accurate.
 - `Degraded`: In the UI this will show as a yellow circle next to the Plaid icon.
-With a message
+With a message `Updates might be delayed`.
-   > Updates might be delayed

 Plaid is still sending data for this link, but data might be significantly delayed.
 It is perfectly normal for links to go in and out of this status over time.
 - `Down`: The institution is unavailable via Plaid.
 This can happen if the bank themselves are having problems or if Plaid is offline.
 - `Error`: Plaid is no longer sending monetr updates from your financial institution.
 This can happen for a variety